Bira/octopus-carnival/_drafts/dfrg-adventurers-holy-warrior.md

 any required rolls.

 - **Detect Good** (9 points): Like Detect Evil, but for supernaturally Good artifacts, locations, or beings.
-Very useful for rescue missions.
+Very useful for rescue and retrieval missions.

 - **Heroic Feats** (9 points/level): By the Honor of Greyskull!
 You call upon the powers of the gods to grant you a temporary boost in your physical